SolarNetwork/solarnetwork-external/net.solarnetwork.yasdi4j/example/README.txt

 in the JVM_ARGS section.
 Then modify ~solar/.profile to include

 	export LD_LIBRARY_PATH=/home/solar/lib

+The libyassdi-linux-i386.tgz archive included in this directory contains the compiled shared libraries and the yasdishell program.
+Expand this into solar's home directory like

+	cd ~solar
+	tar xzf libyasdi-linux-i386.tgz

-This is not ideal... if anyone knows how to compile the driver libraries directly into YASDI, please chime in!
+This setup is not ideal... if anyone knows how to compile the driver libraries directly into YASDI, please chime in!